RennyCode/neuralNetwork-imgClassification/README.md

 # neuralNetwork_imgClassification
-This project demonstate how we can use convolution network to classify images, using the MNIST dataset we'll calssify images of number to the matching number category, in simple terms a image of and 8 number will be classified as and 8 value.
+This project demonstrate how we can use convolution network to classify images, using the MNIST dataset we'll classify images of number to the matching number category, in simple terms an image of and 8 number will be classified as and 8 value.

 ## Workflow
-- Data preperation
+- Data preparation
 - Model building and training
 - Evaluate models
-- Showing the models prediction and activation maps of the convolotion layers.
+- Showing the model's prediction and activation maps of the convolution layers.

 ## Models
 - m1 - no hidden layers at all
 - m2 - two hidden layers (no convolution)
-- m3 - convolution network with a single covolotion layer and a two maxpools and linear layers
+- m3 - convolution network with a single convolution layer and a two maxpools and linear layers
-- m4 - same as m3 but with differnt sizes channelsSS
+- m4 - same as m3 but with different sizes channels
 - m5 - m3 with a higher drop rate
 - m6 - m4 with higher drop rate

-reminder -> drop rate is the precentage of random neurorns that won't participate in training (different ones for each epoch)
+reminder -> drop rate is the percentage of random neurons that won't participate in training (different ones for each epoch)

-## Resuslt
+## Results
-For each model we preduce a prediciton and see example where the predictions wer'e wrong.
+For each model we produce a prediction and see an example where the predictions were wrong.
-For a network with a convolotion layer we plot the activation map that is created in the procces.
+For a network with a convolution layer, we plot the activation map that is created in the process.

 <div style = "padding-bottom: 150; padding-top: 150;">